NP558565/My-freecodecamp-learning-journey/README.md

-You can start by working through their self-paced, browser-based full stack JavaScript curriculum.
+/*You can start by working through their self-paced, browser-based full stack JavaScript curriculum.*/

 By working through their curriculum, one we can earn four certifications:
 #1.
 Front End Certification